Information for applicants

 Equality and Diversity information will remain confidential and will only be used for monitoring and statistical purposes.

 Please enter the details of all the schools, colleges, universities and/or other places of study that you have attended for education and training purposes.

-If your specific qualification is not listed as an option, please use 'Other' and select 'Other UK' or 'Other Non-UK' in the 'Type' field.
-The following screen will then allow you to provide us with more information relating to your qualification and result.
+If your specific qualification is not listed as an option, please use 'Other' option in 'Qualification Level'.
+The 'Subject' field will then allow you to provide us with more information relating to your qualification and result.

 Please give full details of any relevant courses you have attended.